gbgabiola/notes/quotes.md

 > "If you get tired, learn to rest, not to quit." - Banksy

 > "Be yourself.
 Everyone else is already taken." - Oscar Wilde

+> "I like the look of agony, because I know it's true;" - Emily Dickinson

+> "Kindness is the sunshine in which virtue grows." - Robert Green Ingersoll

+> "Enjoy the little things, for one day you may look back and realize they were the big things." - Robert Brault

 ## Related